Maximum electricity prices in land lease communities for customers in an embedded network

 Who can I call if I have an issue with my operator or billing?

-The Energy & Water Ombudsman NSW (EWON) is the government approved dispute resolution scheme for New South Wales electricity and gas customers.
-If you've made a complaint to your operator or retailer , and you're not happy with their response you can contact EWON.
+For other issues, you can contact the Energy & Water Ombudsman NSW (EWON), which is the government approved dispute resolution scheme for New South Wales electricity and gas customers.
+You can complain to EWON if:

 For more information about EWON, please visit their website.